ahmedkhalaf/CarND-Traffic-Sign-Classifier-Project/writeup.md

 This note could be important in a future phase related to car camera setup and integration with the network.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Softmax probabilities for Predicting on new images for each prediction.

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.